 19. Snap a Picture of Holland Harbor Lighthouse

-One of the city’s most iconic landmarks, the Holland Harbor Lighthouse is also often referred to as the Big Red Lighthouse.
+One of the city’s most iconic landmarks, the Holland Harbor Lighthouse, is also often called the Big Red Lighthouse.
 Close to Holland State Park, the lighthouse was built in the 1870s.
-Although it’s not possible to go inside the historic structure, it’s still a great place for taking awesome photographs.
+Although it’s impossible to go inside the historic structure, it’s still a great place to take awesome photographs.

 20. Attend the Tulip Time Festival

-Held in Holland each May, the lively Tulip Town Festival brings a week of gaiety and revelry to the city.
+Held in Holland each May, the lively Tulip Town Festival brings the city a week of gaiety and revelry.
 Celebrating Holland’s Dutch heritage, the family-friendly festival features food, dancing, music, games, and parades.

 See people dressed up in Dutch attire (complete with clogs), watch concerts by big names, truly enter the spirit of Dutch-ness, and make many magical memories at one of the best small-town festivals in the USA.

 Not exactly a Holland, Michigan thing to do, but a great day trip!
 Saugatuck is one of those Michigan lakeside towns you can’t help but fall in love with.
 It’s less than a 20-minute drive away from Holland and makes for a great day trip to the beach with some wine.

 It’s an artsy town with plenty of boutique shops, great Michigan breweries, and places to do a wine tasting.
 I love heading here for a fun beach day out and enjoying the many things to do in Saugatuck.

 One of the best things to do in Holland is to enjoy all the fabulous restaurants there are.
 From waterside dining to hip breweries, Holland has it all.
 Here are a few of our favorites.